-There are so many ‘rules’ to newborn photography, outside of the camera settings.
-If it is something that you are interested in, we would definitely advise that you do a lot more research in the long run.
+There are so many ‘rules’ to newborn photography, outside of the camera settings, and if it is something that you are interested in, we would definitely advise that you do a lot more research in the long run.

-Our newborn photography tips will help you understand not only the best camera and lens choices but also how to create personal and emotive photos.
-Much better than jcpenney portraits!
+Our newborn photography tutorial will help you understand not only the best camera and lens choices but also how to create personal and emotive photos – much better than JCPenney portraits!

 It’s irresponsible to pick up a camera and just decide to become a newborn photographer.
 Newborn baby photography takes practise and training which you’ll need to invest in.
 Have a look for newborn photography classes whether that’s in-person or online.

-Signing up for a newborn photography workshop will give you a valuable live experience.
-Posing a baby, while trying to keep them relaxed, is hard work.
-You need to know how to do this correctly and safely.
+Signing up for a newborn photography workshop will give you valuable live experience.
+Posing a baby, while trying to keep them relaxed, is hard work and you need to know how to do this correctly and safely.